New Jersey Bariatric Center

 Prescription Weight Loss FAQs

 Each insurance plan has different coverage for medical weight loss.
-To find out if you have coverage for prescription weight loss medications, contact your insurance provider and ask if you have coverage for branded anti-obesity drugs.
+To find out if you have coverage for prescription weight loss medications and injections, contact your insurance provider and ask if you have coverage for branded anti-obesity drugs.
 If you do not have coverage, you have the option to pay out of pocket if you meet the prescription medical weight loss criteria outlined above.

-Patients enrolled in the MWL@NJBC program will meet with a doctor or PA once per month to review their progress and adjust their treatment plan if necessary.
+Patients in our New Jersey Bariatric Center® weight loss program will meet with a weight loss specialist - a doctor or PA once per month to review their progress and adjust their treatment plan if necessary.

-As with all weight loss medications, there are side effects.
+As with all weight loss medications and injections, there are side effects.
 It’s important to discuss the side effects of any medication you are taking with your healthcare provider.
 The side effects of the most common medications include nausea, diarrhea, vomiting, constipation, stomach pain, headache, tiredness/fatigue, upset stomach, dizziness, bloating, belching, gas, stomach flu, heartburn, runny nose and sore throat.

 Potentially severe side effects of taking weight loss medications include inflammation of your pancreas/pancreatitis, gallbladder problems, thyroid tumors, increased heart rate, increased risk of hypoglycemia/low blood sugar, kidney infections, allergic reaction, change in vision and depression or thoughts of suicide.